code-qtzl/OOP/README.md

 # OOP

-This repo contains my solutions for a Object Oriented Programming course.
+This repo contains my solutions for a Object Oriented Programming course in Python.